CP Violation in the $B_s^0$ system: Model independent constraints on new physics

 Indirect searches for new physics effects can be performed by assuming certain extensions of the SM and calculating then the contribution of this model to different flavour observables, e.g. $M_{12}^{s, \rm NP}$.
 Combining these calculations with the SM contributions (e.g. $M_{12}^{s, \rm SM}$) one gets a theory prediction for flavour observables that depends on unknown parameters $x, y,...$ of the considered new physics model.
 Currently a comparison of experimental numbers and these new theory predictions enables to bound the parameter space of new physics models, e.g.

 In future, this program could lead to a discovery of new physics effects, provided there is a sufficient control over the theoretical uncertainties.
 But also if physics beyond the SM will be first found by direct detection of new particles, the above discussed investigations will be crucial in order to determine the flavour couplings of the new model.
 There is a huge literature determining contributions of specific new physics models to the observables discussed in this review, in particular $\Bs$ mixing.
 We present here some examples, not an exhaustive list: super-symmetric contributions were discussed e.g. by \cite{Hayakawa:2012ua,Altmannshofer:2011iv,Crivellin:2011sj,Ishimori:2011nv,Kifune:2007fj,Kawashima:2009jv,Kubo:2010mh,Kaburaki:2010xc,Wang:2011ax,Girrbach:2011an,Endo:2010yt,Buras:2010pm,Endo:2010fk,Wang:2010vv}; contributions of 2 Higgs-double models were discussed e.g. by \cite{Chang:2015rva,Dutta:2011kg,Urban:1997gw}; extra dimensions were discussed in \cite{Goertz:2011nx,Datta:2010yq}; L-R symmetric models were discussed e.g. in \cite{Bertolini:2014sua,Lee:2011kn}; extended gauge sectors were discussed e.g. in \cite{Chang:2013hba,Sahoo:2013vuf,Kim:2012rpa,Li:2012xc,Chang:2011zza,Sahoo:2011zz,Fox:2011qd,Alok:2010ij}; additional fermions\footnote{A sequential, chiral, perturbative fourth generation of fermions is already excluded by experiment, see e.g. \cite{Eberhardt:2012gv,Eberhardt:2012sb,Djouadi:2012ae,Eberhardt:2012ck,Kuflik:2012ai,Buchkremer:2012yy}.
-This exclusion holds, however, not for e.g. vector-like quarks or a combination of a fourth chiral family with an additional modification of the SM, see e.g. \cite{Lenz:2013iha}.} were discussed e.g. in \cite{Alok:2012xm,Botella:2012ju}.
+This exclusion holds, however, not for e.g. vector-like quarks or a combination of a fourth chiral family with an additional modification of the SM, see e.g. \cite{Lenz:2013iha}.} which were discussed e.g. in \cite{Alok:2012xm,Botella:2012ju}. \\ In order to minimise the risk of betting on the wrong model, we will discuss here a little more in detail the model-independent approach, where one tries to identify new physics effects without assuming a specific model.
+To start, it seems to be reasonable to assume that new physics only acts in mixing, in particular in $M_{12}$, but not in tree-level decays.
+For simplicity we also assume no penguin contributions.
+Later on we will soften these restrictions.
+Thus we postulate a general modification of $M_{12}^s$ by an a priori arbitrary complex parameter $\Delta_s$, while $\Gamma_{12}^s$ is just given by the SM prediction.